September 10

 What to Look For

 Weight: Look for cookware that's thick and heavy--as heavy as you can comfortably handle.
 Thicker, heavier cookware will heat more evenly and hold heat better than thin cookware.
 Most people are happy with the weight of All-Clad D3, which is the industry standard for clad stainless cookware.
 These pans are 2.6 mm thick, with a heating core of 1.7mm.
-You can go much heavier, as in Demeyere Industry (3mm thick) and Demeyere Atlantis (3.7mm on the Proline skillet, 2mm copper on the straight-sided pieces), but many people find it too heavy to handle comfortably.
+You can go heavier, as with Demeyere Industry (3mm thick) and Demeyere Atlantis (3.7mm on the Proline skillet, 2mm copper on the straight-sided pieces), but many people find it too heavy to handle easily.

 Warranty: Look for at least 30 years to lifetime.
 No clad stainless brand should have a warranty less than this.